Bearded Seal

 Habitat preference

 Bearded seals maintain a close association with sea ice throughout their lives, particularly during critical life history periods concerning reproduction and moulting.
-They show a preference for areas of moving pack ice and open water, such as leads and polynyas, where the water depth is generally less than 200 meters.
+They show a preference for areas of moving pack ice and open water, such as leads and polynyas, where the water depth is generally less than 200 m.
 Nevertheless, researchers have observed bearded seals creating breathing holes in landfast ice and inhabiting deeper areas.
 In the open water season, these seals are entering river estuaries and hauling out on land (Stewart & Lockhart, 2005).
-Although their primary habitat is coastal regions, they can also be found in drifting pack ice situated far from the shore in shallow areas such as the Bering and Barents Seas (Kovacs et al., 2011).
+Although their primary habitat is coastal regions, they can also be found in drifting pack ice situated far from the shore in shallow (and also deep water) areas such as the Bering and Barents Seas (Kovacs et al., 2011).

 Sexual maturity and breeding

-In general, bearded seals attain sexual maturity at 5‐6 years old for females and 6‐7 for males (Cameron et al. 2010).Surveys conducted in various Arctic locations have revealed that females, however, achieve sexual maturity between the ages of 3 to 7 years (Andersen et al., 1999).
-In Svalbard, females become mature at 5 years old (Kovacs 2016).
+In general, bearded seals attain sexual maturity at 5‐6 years old for females and 6‐7 for males (Cameron et al., 2010).
+In Svalbard, studies show that females become sexually mature at around 5 years of age (Kovacs, 2016).
 Although males become mature at around the same age as females, they may not successfully breed until they are older.

 The majority of mature females breed each year and produce one pup.
-Variation in pregnancy rates has however been recorded for various locations (Cameron et al. 2010).
+Variation in pregnancy rates has however been recorded for various locations (Cameron et al., 2010).
 These variations may indicate differences in carrying capacity between the various habitats.

-As in other phocid (earless) seals, the mother ovulates towards the end of the nursing period and mates after the she weaned her pup (Kovacs 2016).
+As in other phocid (earless) seals, the mother ovulates towards the end of the nursing period and mates after the she weaned her pup (Kovacs, 2016).
 Similar to other seals, bearded seals undergo embryonic diapause with implantation occurring in late July or early August.

 Pups